dw-data/lng/README.md

 ![](Graphics/407_en_LNG_russia.png)

-_Caveats: As a lot of the data was difficult to obtain, the result is based on a lot of different data sources and also several expert inverviews._
+_Caveats: As a lot of the data was difficult to obtain, the result is based on a lot of different data sources and also several expert interviews._